 Key staff members have prior experience with the HUD funded CDBG annual program.
+Similar to the Annual CDBG Program, DCA will hold a competitive application for CDBG-MIT funds.
 DR staff will work closely with experienced CDBG staff to ensure the timely development and implementation of mitigation programs particularly as it relates to activities in infrastructure, housing, and economic development.
 The position descriptions outlined below align with the functional areas identified in the organizational chart.
 The organization chart can be seen on the following page.